Free Auto Insurance Comparison

 |Company||Average Annual Rate|

-This table is broken down in order from cheapest to most expensive rates by each company.
+This table is broken down in order from the cheapest to the most expensive rates by each company.
 Again it is also broken down by age and gender.
 If you know what company is giving you the most competitive rate, you can then choose from the right coverage level to fit your needs.

 USAA is the cheapest rate in every situation.
 This is deservedly, so for our military.
 We owe them much more than an affordable insurance rate.